 Croatia was one of the European countries worst hit by the economic crisis.
 At the height of the downturn, INA’s financial situation deteriorated rapidly due to a combination of external and internal challenges.

 First, national and regional energy demand dropped dramatically and led to a reduction of INA’s revenues.
 In Croatia, 2012 diesel demand remained 10% down compared to 2008 levels, whilst market demand for gasoline was still 14% down.
 Fuel oil demand practically vanished from the market.
-Overall, the entire oil derivatives market shrank by 28%.
+Overall, the entire oil derivatives market shrank by 28% due to the economic crisis.

-To put things in perspective, overall demand in Croatia, Slovenia and Bosnia decreased by an amount equivalent to 70% of Sisak refinery’s nominal capacity.
+To put things in perspective, in that time the overall demand in Croatia, Slovenia and Bosnia decreased by an amount equivalent to 70% of Sisak refinery’s nominal capacity.

-Second, the unfavorable regulatory environment due to regulated below-market rate gas prices saw INA generate losses of HRK 2.5 billion (EUR 325 million) altogether in 2007 and 2008.
+Second, the unfavorable regulatory environment due to regulated below-market rate gas prices saw INA generate losses of HRK 2.5 billion (~EUR 336 million) altogether in 2007 and 2008.

 Third, INA was no longer able to fully finance all of its investment programs because international financial markets had ground to a standstill, and external loan financing was practically halted for INA.
 In the years preceding the crisis, INA had launched into an aggressive investment program supposed to have peaked in 2009-10.
 As an illustration, between 2006 and 2010, INA’s investments reached more than 160% of its operating cash-flow on average, meaning that the company was not in a position to finance its investment programs from its operating cash-flow and had to borrow from additional external financial sources (e.g. loans, credits).